Elinor asks questions

 Highlights

-1. My studies consistently found that the conversational videos elicited children’s active verbal engagement during video watching (paper in CHI2020; paper in CHI2022).
+1. Our studies consistently found that the conversational videos elicited children’s active verbal engagement during video watching (paper in JEP; paper in CHI2022).

-2. These conversational videos improved children’s understanding of STEM concepts, enhanced children’s engagement, and stimulated more science discussion among parents and children compared to videos currently aired on PBS KIDS without conversational characters (paper in Journal of Applied Developmental Psychology ).
+2. These conversational videos improved children’s understanding of STEM concepts, enhanced children’s engagement, and stimulated more science discussion among parents and children compared to videos currently aired on PBS KIDS without conversational characters (paper in JEP; paper in JADP ).

-3. The conversational videos helped children form a positive relationship with the media characters, which translated into improved learning (paper Journal of Applied Developmental Psychology).
+3. The conversational videos helped children form a positive relationship with the media characters, which translated into improved learning (paper in JADP; paper in IJCCI).

 Publications